Hack-Weekly/lavender-snake-blog/posts/should-machines-replace-mathematicians.md

 title: "Should Machines Replace Mathematicians?"
 date: "18 April 2023"
 excerpt: "A “replication crisis” in mathematics raises questions about the purpose of knowledge"
-imageSrc: "/images/cosmic-web.webp"
+imageSrc: "/images/mathematicians.webp"
 author: "Vitiligo"
-tags: ["technology", "science", "electronics", "mathematics"]
+tags: ["technology", "science", "mathematics"]
 ---

 Pure mathematics fascinates me, precisely because it is so inaccessible.
 I envision it as a remote, chilly, perilous realm, like Antarctica’s Sentinel Range.
 The hardy souls who scale the heights of mathematics seem superhuman.